Obstructions to the integrability of VB-algebroids: Background material about -groupoids and -algebroids

 \begin{definition} The \textbf{core} $C$ of a \DVB is the intersection of the kernels of $p$ and $p_D$.
-It has a natural vector bundle structure over $M$, the projection of which we call $p_C: C \longrightarrow M$.
+It has a natural vector bundle structure over $M$, the projection of which we denote by $p_C: C \longrightarrow M$.
 The inclusion $C \hookrightarrow D$ is usually denoted by